Door Number Two:

 From there – sutures were needed for mom’s torn perineum and he also elected to cut the cord immediately even though it was not around the infants neck (this was one of the mom’s who was working with the mirror neurons during birth – so baby was on the left side, head down, and cord floating free!
 It worked YES!!)

 However, at the last moment, things changed.
 What might have caused baby’s heart rate to fluctuate ONCE might have been position of baby on the cord, might have been baby slipped down and was no longer being picked up by the monitor and instead it was reading mom.
+The Heart monitor reads a heart beat even if it loses baby's because baby has moved, so it then picks up moms heart rate.
 There are many things that affect baby’s heart rate during birth, however, when it returns to normal directly thereafter, and never slips again, why the increased flurry of crazy?

 He decided baby had to be out now!
 He attached the suction to baby’s head, and gave the orders for the mother to PUSH.
 She did, the purple pushing…past what her body wanted to do, (definitely not HB) past what her labour wanted, and in five surges baby was extracted from the womb.
 Cord not around the infants neck.